search

 2. View the readability score and recommended reading level.

-3. Improve your text by referring to highlights for long sentences (yellow) and difficult words (red underline).
+3. Improve your text by referring to highlights for long sentences (cyan background) and difficult words (pink underline).

 Article